yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_move_merge_investment_txns_readme.txt

 - Only when you have reviewed the validation, and after you understand any issues, should you change the default options
   > These options below allow you to ignore detected errors and force the move to occur.

+** NOTE: When making another move attempt, ensure any option you were previously advised to select are reselected...
+         I.E. as mentioned below, to correct some validation errors you may need multiple processing options selected.

 - Auto MERGE Source Account's initial [cash] balance to Target's?
     > [Specify the amount of the existing initial [cash] balance to move]